sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Welcome to Deckahedron World!

-# Welcome to Role-Playing
+# Welcome to Roleplaying

-Deckahedron World is a system for telling a story.
+Deckahedron World is a framework for telling a story.
 The authors of the story are you and your friends, sitting around a table.

 This story is improvisational, interactive, and collaborative.